hujhax/austin-improv-wiki/Roy Moore.md

+---
+description: "Photographer who has worked frequently with the Austin improv community,..."
+---
 **Roy Moore** is a photographer who has worked frequently with the Austin improv community, both photographing shows and shooting publicity photos, since 2009.

 * [The web site for Control Images, Roy's photography business.](http://controlimages.com/)